IP Checker

 ### Anonymizer

-Determines whether your IP belongs to a known anonymizing infrastructure: VPN, proxy, Tor. `No` means that the IP is not listed in anonymizer databases.
+Determines whether your IP belongs to known anonymizing infrastructure: VPN, proxy, or Tor. `No` means the IP is not listed in anonymizer databases.

 ## Browser Status Report